Second Charge Mortgage Affordability Calculator

 Are you looking for a Second Charge mortgage?

 Before a lender can offer you a second charge mortgage, they are required by law to ensure you can afford the repayments.
-But there is no single way for them to do this and each lender determines their own way of assessing applications.
+However, there is no single way for them to do this, and each lender determines its own way of assessing applications.

-In this article we’ll look at the factors that impact second charge affordability, other aspects of your application to consider and why speaking to an expert broker before applying can help you get approved and save thousands.
+In this article, we’ll examine the factors that impact second charge affordability, consider other aspects of your application, and explain why speaking to an expert broker before applying can help you get approved and save thousands.

 - How is second charge affordability calculated?